prateek27w/Business-Insights-360/README.md

 - Marketing: Analyze product performance metrics to inform marketing strategies and product development.
 - Supply Chain: Assess supply chain efficiency through KPIs such as forecast accuracy, net error, and absolute error.
 - Executive: Provide an integrated dashboard offering key insights for top-level management people to have effective decision-making.
+- Product: Stakeholder's request to view overall market top 5 & bottom 5 products based on GM% Growth YoY and the post discounts % trend for each customer.

 ---